dshanske/simple-location/readme.md

 * Geocoding Providers include the Mapquest hosted version of Nominatim, Google, and Bing.
 * Location Providers offers HTML5 Browser Geolocation, a Provider that takes the location setting out of the author profile, and [Compass](https://github.com/aaronpk/Compass), a self-hosted option for storing your location.
-* Weather Providers include OpenWeatherMap, Dark Sky, and the US National Weather Service.
-Dark Sky does not support stations.
+* Weather Providers include OpenWeatherMap, Dark Sky, APIXU and the US National Weather Service.
+Dark Sky and APIXU do not support stations.

 ## Frequently Asked Questions ##